m4rvin42/MyDashboard/README.md

 Copy `\.env.sample` to `.env` and fill in your `MSAL_CLIENT_ID` and `MSAL_TENANT_ID` values for the Azure AD app registration.
 The start scripts already set `PUBLIC_IP` automatically, but you can override it in `.env` if needed.
+These MSAL values are forwarded to the backend container when the stack starts so it can authenticate with Azure AD.
 The `.env` file is ignored by Git so your credentials remain local.